The Quail As A Species

 Blue Scale Quail

-Both of these breeds can be very difficult to obtain and are rarely kept by Quail keepers just for this reason.
-Both of these breeds inhabit the desert southwest of the U.S. and into Mexico.
+Both of these species can be very difficult to obtain and are rarely kept by Quail keepers just for this reason.
+Both of these species inhabit the desert southwest of the U.S. and into Mexico.
 These birds are very secretive in their living and breeding habits and not a lot is known about these birds.
 These Quail live wild in my area here of New Mexico and in the past 20 years I have only seen either of these breeds a few times.
 They are very good at keeping well hidden from humanity.
 They tend to hold off on breeding during dry summer seasons and can raise a couple broods on those rainy years.
 Their average lifespan in the wild is 8 months to 2 years of age.
 Like all the other New World Quail, they mate for life and will all come together for the winter covey.
 They are kept in the same fashion as the Bobwhite, Gambel's and Mountain Quail.
 You will need a license from the Fish and Wildlife Service to keep this bird.

-Picking The Right Breed For You
+Picking The Right Species For You

 If you are looking for a fun colorful house pet, then go with the Button Quail.